BatteRaquette581/Talkomatic-CLI-Edition/talkomatic-readme.md

 - Inspired by the original Talkomatic created by Doug Brown and David R. Woolley in 1973
 - Built using the prompt_toolkit library
 - Real-time communication powered by Socket.IO
-- Special thanks to Mohd Mahmodi for creating Talkomatic Classic Edition